hyosung11/Launch-School/Courses/journal.md

 13:44 Got confused trying to write an example of a constructor/prototype object creation method.
 It's good to get that jolt of ignorance.

 14:53 I feel that low energy of the middle of the afternoon right now.
 I just finished checking email.
 What is my Learn in Public piece today?

+16:59 Watching UEFA Champions League Man U vs Atletico Madrid and Atletico has a 0-1 lead at halftime.

+17:04 Maybe I should do the small problems while building up my study guide.

+18:06 Working problems.
+Time for dinner.